Revisiting Your Memory: Reconstruction of Affect-Contextualized Memory via EEG-guided Audiovisual Generation: Conclusion Future Works

 \section{Conclusion \& Future Works}

-This research makes significant contributions to cognitive/affective neuroscience and brain-computer interfaces (BCI).
-We introduce \textbf{RecallAffectiveMemory}, a novel task for studying dynamic affective states during autobiographical memory recall, supported by a comprehensive multimodal dataset (\textbf{EEG-AffectiveMemory}).
+This research makes significant contributions to cognitive/affective neuroscience and BCI.
+We introduce \textbf{RevisitAffectiveMemory}, a novel task for studying dynamic affective states during autobiographical memory recall, supported by a comprehensive multimodal dataset (\textbf{EEG-AffectiveMemory}).
 We demonstrate successful temporal affective trajectory decoding using CEBRA and present \textbf{RYM}, a framework generating personalized audiovisual content synchronized with individual affective experiences.

 Our evaluation, incorporating real-time user reports, temporal alignment of affective trajectories with generated content attributes (visual and musical), and representation-level validation (CLIP \& CLAP), demonstrates the effectiveness of our approach in faithfully reconstructing affect-contextualized memories.